-If you have several Yandex accounts, you can switch between them without entering your other usernames and passwords:
+If you have multiple Yandex accounts, you can switch between them without entering your username and password:

-Just select an account in Passport and on other Yandex services that support this function.
+You can also select an account you use on other Yandex services that support this function.
 The account you select will be the main one and will be used to log in to services that currently don't allow you to switch between accounts.

 You can add up to 15 accounts to the list.
 To delete an account from the list, switch to that account and click Log out.
 That account will disappear from the list and you will automatically be logged in to the next one.